Terms and Conditions

 Rock and filled ground: Unless otherwise agreed the supply of Services does not include the excavation, relocation, repair or removal of any rocks, surfaces or other obstructions which are necessary in order for Supplier to supply the Goods or Services.

 Gas Works: When conducting work on an existing gas line or service, it is assumed that the existing gas service is compliant and has no leaks.
-During commissioning of the gas line, if a portion of the gas service is found to be defective or leaking, it will need to be repaired at an additional cost to the Client.
+During commissioning of the gas line, if a portion of the gas service is found to be defective or leaking, it will need to be repaired at an additional cost to the Client by a suitably qualified tradesman before CMPS is able to commence or recommence work in accordance with these terms and conditions.

 In-wall toilet cisterns: In-wall toilet cisterns are problematic and can take multiple visits to repair successfully.
 Unfortunately, this results from restricted access, limited availability of parts, and the possibility of distortion of the cistern over time.
 As a worst-case scenario, a complete replacement may be necessary to provide a full guarantee.